Germany is one of the richest historical and cultural travel destinations in Europe for people of all ages.

 Tauber is a charming Medieval town that you can walk around for hours on end, exploring the history and traditions of the era.

 Walking the streets of Tauber at twilight is the ultimate romantic experience as the town empties and you’re left alone in an enchanting and historically rich village.
+And take care of your dog.

 PAINTER’S WAY TRAIL